-There were no impairment losses during Financial Years 2022-23 or 2023-24.
+There have been no impairment losses during 2023-24.

-38. Contingent Liabilities Home Housing Association
+38. Contingent Liabilities

+Home Housing Association

 Future payments may be required to Home Housing association, a subsidiary of Home Group Limited, in relation to the guarantee given against loan stock which was used to fund the build of approximately 100 properties.
 The Council's proportion of the total liability is £2.723 million (3.2%) and may only be called upon in the event of certain legislative changes, which would make the Association unable to meet its obligations under the loan from its own resources.